-The following diagram shows the organization of the ISO/IEC 20944 family of standards with this Part highlighted.
+The following diagram shows the organization of the ISO/IEC 20944 family of standards.

 Organization of ISO/IEC 20944 family of standards.

 This Part of ISO/IEC 20944 concerns provisions that are common to the coding bindings, i.e., Parts 20 to 39.
 The coding bindings have commonality in their conceptualization of data instances and their internal structures.
 For example, common features include: